 High Grade Omega Hand-Wound Movement in Sparkling Condition

 Good-Sized Rectangular 21mm x 36mm, 14ct Solid Yellow Gold Omega Case

 Beautiful Restored Gold Dial with Honey Standard Arabic 1 – 12 Numerals

-High Quality Brown Alligator Strap and Gold-Plated Omega Buckle
+High Quality Chestnut Alligator Strap and Gold-Plated Omega Buckle

 VGWL 12 Months’ Written Warranty Included*

 Since the company was founded in 1848, Omega has pioneered a huge range of innovations.
 Britain’s Royal Flying Corps chose Omega watches in 1917 as official timekeepers for its pilots and again in 1940, RAF Pilots watches were supplied by Omega.
 The 1940s also saw the first tourbillon wristwatch and the first of the famous Seamaster watches, whilst the 1950s and ’60s introduced the legendary Constellation, Speedmaster, Seamaster 300 and Railmaster.
 Over the years, everyone from John F. Kennedy to Elvis wore Omega watches on official duties.
 What’s more, in 1962, astronaut Wally Schirra took his Omega Speedmaster to space on NASA’s Mercury Sigma 7 mission, and in 1969 two Speedmasters landed on the moon, worn by Neil Armstrong and Buzz Aldrin.